cliffordsnow/roav_uploader/README.md

 * gawk

 #### Installation
+Move roav.config to your home directory and modify it to include your home location latitude and longitude, the working directory location and your Mapillary user name.

 Move the src files to location directory such as /usr/local/bin.

-Move roav.config to your home directory and modify it to include your home location latitude and longitude.